This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

 Some of the most beautiful hikes are the slot canyons in Arizona, Nevada, and Utah.
 Because of flash flooding, weather thirty and forty miles away must be looked at.
 Rainwater rushing through one of these slot canyons from miles and miles away can be life-threatening.

 In short, don’t take a chance drowning on a perfectly sunny day.
-A slot canyon can be flooded from rain that is not even in the area.
+A slot canyon can be flooded by rain that is not even in the area.

 Always, check the weather before you hike!